not-a-user/raw2iso/README.md

 Compiling
 ---------

-The tool is a single `.c` file, and should compile and run in all reasonable environments that come with a C99 compiler and standard library.
+The tool is contained in a single `.c` file, and should compile and run in any reasonable environment that comes with a C99 compiler and standard library.
 If it does not, please file an issue.

 Windows binaries can be found in the [releases](https://github.com/not-a-user/raw2iso/releases) section.